pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

 1. Test using Android Studio:
 Run the app while attached to the Android Studio.
-Review the device log and look for the following message:
+Review the Android Studio logcat and look for the following message:
 `Pendo SDK was successfully integrated and connected to the server.`
 2. In the Pendo UI, go to Settings>Subscription Settings.
-3. Hover over your app and select View app details.
+3. Select the **Applications** tab and then your application.
 4. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
 5. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

-## Pivots
-Pay attention to the following APIs ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
-If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.

 ## Limitations
 - Flutter is currently only supported by our [Track-Events solution](https://support.pendo.io/hc/en-us/articles/360061487572-Pendo-for-Mobile-Track-Events-Solution).